zhouyl/flowblade/docs/components/data-display/avatar.md

 # Avatar

 Avatar component for displaying user profile images with fallback options.
 Avatar provides a flexible way to display user avatars with support for various sizes and shapes.
+Perfect for user profiles, team members, and user identification.

 ## Basic Usage